danvk/aoc2024/README.md

 Max of 12, not so bad.

 Part 1: Left to right, they said!
 I reversed all the inputs to get that to work.

+Part 2: Of course, after part 2, I had the `concat` call backwards.

+Today was pretty easy.
+I guess I could have sped it up by only considering the instructions that failed part 1 for part 2, but the whole thing ran in only 9s.